checkso/checksoblogold/_posts/2019-12-05-azure-analysis-service-id-cannot-be-specified-for-azure-analysis-service-role-member.md

 We experienced the following issue when we were trying to add any Azure AD user.

-ID cannot be specified for Azure Analysis Service role member: user@domain.com .notice--danger
+ID cannot be specified for Azure Analysis Service role member: user@domain.com{: .notice--danger}

 ![](assets/images/BlogRLSError2.jpg)